 The definition and measurement of political inequality requires a definition of political resources.
 Let’s start with a definition of political inequality.
 Political inequality is structured differences in political influence over government decisions, and the outcomes of those decisions.

 There are two main points about political resources:

 - In the study of political inequality, political resources are viewed as a dimension of social stratification, including the ability to influence both governance processes and public policy.

 - Like economic goods and services, political resources are scarce, valued, and fought for.

 The interdependency approach is different from the distributional approach because it assumes that each actor in the interaction has equal power resources.
-Employers can only make employees work because employees agree to work.
-If employees decided not to work, such as a work-strike, then the employees could be said “to have power over” the employers.
-This approach does not adequately account for “force,” or physical coercion.
+For example, employers can only make employees work because employees agree to work.
+If employees decided not to work, such as in a work-strike, then the employees could be said “to have power over” the employers.
+However, this approach does not adequately account for “force,” or physical coercion.

 Resources are political when they enable claims-making toward a legislative/decision-making body.
 For example, romantic relationships have elements of power, where each participant has a range of actions or range of resources at their disposal to get what they want despite the resistance of the other.
 But this behavior is not political.

-Democracy as a measure of political inequality does not shed much light on the link between economic and political inequality, i.e. the degree to which nations are internally-stratified in terms of political resources.
+Democracy as a measure of political inequality does not shed much light on the link between economic and political inequality.
 Democracy does have a relationship to economic outcomes, but it is not equivalent to political inequality.